 Most car owners and drivers are used to engaging the footbrake when slowing down their car under normal conditions and in an emergency.
-But this process is not actually the best if you want your vehicle to last its lifespan.
+But this process isn’t ideal if you want your vehicle to last its lifespan.

-Would you prefer to drive your car with the general assumptions of how its components should be engaged and end up damaging the car?
+Would you prefer to drive your car under the assumption that its components should be engaged in a certain way and end up damaging it?
 I’m sure you don’t want that!

-Kindly take out time to find out what is engine braking, how does engine braking works, the causes of engine braking failure, its pros, and cons, as well as other meaningful information about the operation.
+Kindly take the time to find out what engine braking is, how engine braking works, the causes of engine braking failure, its pros and cons, as well as other meaningful information about the operation.

 What Is Engine Braking?

-Engine braking is the process whereby you slow down your car by disengaging the accelerator and shifting the gears down through the sequential order instead of directly engaging the footbrake.
+Engine braking is the process of slowing your car by disengaging the accelerator and shifting the gears down in sequence rather than directly engaging the footbrake.

 It technically means decelerating your car’s engine power to slow down the speed that rotates the wheels.
 This should be the proper order to slow down your car from high speed and eventually stop the vehicle.
 For those asking, “What is engine braking in a motorcycle?”
 They function just like.

-Most people are used to directly applying the footbrake because it seems to be the fastest means (shortcut) of slowing down and stopping the car, especially in an emergency.
-But this process is wrong because you will be damaging your car’s transmission, brake pads, and other parts in the process.
+Most people are used to applying the footbrake directly because it seems to be the fastest way (shortcut) to slow down and stop the car, especially in an emergency.
+But this process is wrong because it will damage your car’s transmission, brake pads, and other parts.
 Kindly take a look at how engine braking works below, especially for those asking, “What is engine braking in an automatic transmission?”

 How Does Engine Braking Work?

-Engine braking is pretty simple in manual cars, but it may be rather tricky for “Newbies” to learn and master the process of how to engine brake while they are still struggling with understanding how to shift gears.
+Engine braking is pretty simple in manual cars, but it may be rather tricky for “Newbies” to learn and master the process while they are still struggling to understand how to shift gears.

-As you rev-match in the shifting process, you will need to move from 5th to 4th or from 4th to 3rd.
+As you rev-match during shifting, you will need to move from 5th to 4th or from 4th to 3rd.
 Then, the car will slow down without you applying the brake directly.
-After that, you can use the clutch and brake approach to stop the car finally.
-This helps you prevent various challenges such as brake pad wear, gearbox damage, etc.
+After that, you can use the clutch and brake approach to finally stop the car.
+This helps you prevent various challenges, such as brake pad wear and gearbox damage.

 What Causes Engine Braking Failure?

-Most cars, especially the modern ones, are equipped with computerized systems that display any challenges that need to be attended to by the car owner; one of those challenges is engine braking failure.
+Most cars, especially modern ones, are equipped with computerized systems that display any issues that need to be addressed by the car owner; one such issue is engine braking failure.

 Engine braking failure does not happen automatically; it can be caused by one or more of the following.